ToraenN/wikibots/README.md

 # Convert subpage links
 Converts all links to subpages on a given page to relative links or to absolute links.

+# Convert external links to interwiki
+For links to Guildwiki, Guild Wars Wiki and Speed Clear Wiki (as well as any 'external' links to other PvXwiki pages).